-Flynas Celebrates Launching Its Direct Flights Between Riyadh And Abu Dhabi
+flynas Celebrates Launching Its Direct Flights Between Riyadh and Abu Dhabi

+(MENAFN- JUMMAR PR) • Three weekly flights between the two capitals as of April 10.

-flynas, the leading low-cost airline in the world and the best LCC in the Middle East, celebrated launching direct flights between Riyadh and Abu Dhabi on April 10, further expanding in the UAE market is in line with flynas growth and expansion plan, launched under the title“We Connect the World to the Kingdom,” in parallel with the objectives of the National Civil Aviation Strategy to enable national air carriers to contribute to connecting KSA with 250 International destinations and to accommodate 330 million passengers and to host 150 million tourists yearly by 2030 and the objectives of the Pilgrims Experience Program (PEP) to facilitate access to the Two Holy Mosques.
+Riyadh, Saudi Arabia – April 10, 2025: flynas, the leading low-cost airline in the world and the best LCC in the Middle East, celebrated launching direct flights between Riyadh and Abu Dhabi on April 10, further expanding in the UAE market is in line with flynas growth and expansion plan, launched under the title “We Connect the World to the Kingdom,” in parallel with the objectives of the National Civil Aviation Strategy to enable national air carriers to contribute to connecting KSA with 250 International destinations and to accommodate 330 million passengers and to host 150 million tourists yearly by 2030 and the objectives of the Pilgrims Experience Program (PEP) to facilitate access to the Two Holy Mosques.

 An inaugural ceremony was held at King Khalid International Airport (KKIA) in Riyadh on Thursday, April 10, and attended by representatives from flynas and Riyadh Airports Company, which manages and operates KKIA, to celebrate flynas maiden direct flight between the Saudi capital and the Emirati capital, further consolidating flynas position as the largest air carrier connecting the two brotherly countries with more than 20 daily flights.